 The aim of this workshop is to train students in typeface design using several different approaches including artistic direction, typography, calligraphy and programming.
 Students rapidly learn the skills needed for their professional practice and these are put into practice whilst working on their personal project.
 The Type Design Workshop is led by a permanent teaching staff with workshops carried out by external teachers.

-Each year, students travel to the United Kingdom (Reading and London), to present their project in progress as well as access and consult various resources.
-They regularly participate in different events including ‘les Rencontres de Lure and le Printemps de la Typographie’.
-Depending on the current health situation, we do hope that these events will resume in 2022.
+Each year, students travel to the United Kingdom (Reading, London) or to the Netherlands (The Hague, Amsterdam), to present their project in progress as well as access and consult various resources.
+They regularly participate in different events including les Rencontres de Lure and the Printemps de la Typographie.

-All projects are exhibited each year in the Esad Gallery and on the website (postdiplome.esad-amiens.fr)
+All projects are exhibited each year in the Esad Gallery and on the website (esadtype.esad-amiens.fr).

 The permanent teaching staff are all bilingual (English, French) and most are internationally recognised professionals.
 Some are also members of the Esad research unit De-Sign-E, which conducts research into the history of typography, writing systems, the sign and language.